-London is reputed to be one of the most expensive cities in Europe and it might be true.
-But you can still find many places and activities to do for free, including museums.
-Most museums and galleries in London are completely free.
+London is known for being one of the most expensive cities in Europe and it might be true.
+But you can also find many places to visit and activities to do for free, including museums.
+Most museums and galleries in London are completely free of charge.
 Here’s a list of the best free museums to visit in London so you can choose which ones to visit.

 Please note that although museums are free, charges may apply for special temporary exhibitions.

 The British Museum is one of the most famous and visited museums in the world.
 Here you will find the most important collection of ancient Egypt in the world after the Museum of Cairo.
 In addition to the Egyptian collection you will find collection of artefacts from all over the world, including highlights such as the Rosetta Stone and Parthenon sculptures.
 British Museum neoclassical building is immense and was opened to the public in 1759.
 The Great Court, designed by British architect Norman Foster, opened in December 2000 and is the largest covered square in Europe.

 Opening Hours: 10.00 – 17.30 hs / Fridays until 20.30 hs – British Museum official website

 The Natural History Museum of London is my favorite, not for its collection but because of its building.
 The main hall is breathtaking and reminded me of a church or Hogwarts too.
 The museum is even sometimes called a “Cathedral of Nature” because of its cathedral-like design.
 Located in South Kensington neighborhood, the Natural History Museum houses a collection that contains some 70 million plant, animal, fossil, rock and mineral specimens.

 It is a very beautiful museum and the collection is super entertaining for children.

 Opening Hours: 10.00-17.50 hs – Natural History Museum official website